-How to Become a Health Psychologist
+How to Become a Clinical Health Psychologist

-5 Steps to Become a Health Psychologist
+5 Steps to Becoming a Clinical Health Psychologist

 Step 1: Bachelor’s degree in psychology